 WISCONSIN STATE RACES CHIEF RADIO OFFICER (CRO).
-The CRO will carry out all duties listed for local Radio Officers, and will also:
+The CRO will carry out all duties listed for local Radio Officers When activated by proper authority.
+Will also:

 - 1. Oversee and be responsible for all RACES activities in Wisconsin, to include membership, planning, training and actual emergency events. - 2.
 Direct the organization of state and area communications nets, including training nets. - 3.
 Establish alliances with such local governments, neighboring state governments and private organizations toward increasing readiness and efficiency among the volunteer communications personnel during actual incidents or training exercises. - 4.
 Resolve any RACES frequency sharing problems within the State or between Wisconsin and neighboring states.